top of page

 Chapter 1 — Creech AFB, Nevada (Six Months Ago)

 In the pale Congolese dawn, two boys met beneath a kapok tree just outside the mining concession.
-Even from six thousand feet Almanza could see they were barefoot.
-The taller one wore a thin T-shirt that hung off him, printed once with something now mostly gone.
+Even from six thousand feet, Almanza could see they were barefoot.
+The taller boy wore a thin T-shirt that hung off him, once printed with something now mostly faded.
 The smaller boy blew into his hands, then tucked them under his arms.
 They leaned toward each other, heads bowed, and she watched their breath smoke in the cold as they spoke.
-The camera gave her motion only, not meaning.
+The camera provided motion only, not meaning.

-A moment later they turned and joined the slow file moving toward the mine and down the switchbacks into the broken ground beyond.
-Slag heaps.
-Tailing ponds.
-The hillside cut open and tunneled through, its mouths black in the early light.
-From above it looked like an ant colony set to work in the raw earth.
-Closer there would be coughing, the ring of shovels, the soft giving way of dirt.
+A moment later, they turned and joined the slow file moving toward the mine, descending the switchbacks into the broken ground beyond.
+Slag heaps, tailing ponds, and the hillside cut open and tunneled through, its mouths black in the early light.
+From above, it looked like an ant colony at work in the raw earth.
+Closer, there would be coughing, the ring of shovels, and the soft giving way of dirt.

-Captain Jessica Almanza watched the feed and made herself keep watching until the boys disappeared, until there was nothing left but the flow of bodies into shadow.
-On her screen the kapok tree sat at the edge of the frame like a splinter.
+Captain Jessica Almanza watched the feed, forcing herself to keep watching until the boys disappeared, until nothing remained but the flow of bodies into shadow.
+On her screen, the kapok tree sat at the edge of the frame like a splinter.
 She had tagged it once, early in the deployment: CIV FLOW START.
 Then she stopped tagging it.
 Nothing actionable.
 Patterns, not people.
 That was the job.
 You learned to see movement, not faces.
-You learned to let the mind go blank where the eye still wanted meaning.
+You learned to let your mind go blank where your eyes still wanted meaning.

-For two months she’d watched this patch of southeastern Congo grow restive.
-The Mai-Mai, a local militia given to charms and superstition, had taken control of the city of Kolweizi and the toll road that led into it making them suddenly flush with cash and increasingly bold.
-The boldness made them sloppy.
+For two months, she’d watched this patch of southeastern Congo grow restless.
+The Mai-Mai, a local militia steeped in charms and superstition, had taken control of the city of Kolweizi and the toll road leading into it.
+Suddenly flush with cash, they grew increasingly bold.
+That boldness made them sloppy.

 Sloppy was the only thing you could prosecute from six thousand feet.
 She leaned forward and called the major over.